nywinewench/fan-fiction-archive/RWBY/quincy/chapter-1.md

 Quincy lay sprawled in a daze against upturned drums, ears ringing, Grimm mask scattered in pieces across the floor.
 Under their hands they felt fine, sand-like grains.
-Over her towered the final security android, Quincy's orange eyes reflected in its blank black faceplate, its rifle aimed and charging.
+Over Quincy towered the final security android, Quincy's orange eyes reflected in its blank black faceplate, its rifle aimed and charging.
 It'd been some time since Quincy had felt a concussive bolt.
 They knew at this range that another could be lethal.

 "You are trespassing on priv..."